-If you have overstayed the time permitted under an F-1 student visa (or any other visa) before leaving the United States, you might have trouble returning, even for a short visit.
+If you have overstayed the time permitted under an F-1 academic student visa (or any other visa) before leaving the United States, you could have trouble returning to the U.S., even for a short visit.
 As discussed below, you face two potential problems:

 There's a catch, though.
 You are likely to see "D/S" rather than a date on your I-94.
-That's because the student visa is an unusual one, in that when you enter the U.S., you are normally not given a firm departure date.
-Instead, your I-94 will say "D/S," for duration of status.
+That's because the student visa is an unusual one, in that when students enter the U.S., they are normally not given a firm departure date.
+Instead, their I-94 will say "D/S," for duration of status.
 That means you are allowed to stay in the U.S. until you have completed your studies (assuming you don't violate the terms of your status up until that point, for example by dropping out of school for a semester).

 As a result, your overstay does not technically count as "unlawful presence" for purposes of the inadmissibility bars unless and until U.S. Citizenship and Immigration Services (USCIS) or an immigration judge has officially determined that your authorized stay is terminated as of a certain date.